 Watershed Planning and Advisory Council's in Alberta are tasked with the development of watershed management plans in their respective basins around the province.
-The LSWC brings together technical experts & professionals with input from public, stakeholders, local governments, First Nations and Métis organizations to develop a plan with mutually agreed upon goals and objectives for our lake and watershed that can be achieved by implementation of the plan's recommendations.
+The LSWC brings together technical experts & professionals with input from public, stakeholders, local governments, First Nations and Métis organizations to develop plans with mutually agreed upon goals and objectives for our lake and watershed.

-- Helping local boards and councils prioritize limited resources;
+- Helping local boards and councils and other decision makers prioritize limited resources;

-- Giving community members a voice in protecting and restoring watershed resources that are important to them;
+- Giving community members a voice in protecting and restoring watershed resources;

 - Providing greater access to resources for project implementation;

-A plan can also set a baseline for measuring the success of management efforts and reduce the cost of remedial actions by preventing future problems.
-Click HERE to see a brochure about the IWMP
+- Setting a baseline for measuring the success of management efforts and reduce the cost of remedial actions by preventing future problems.

 The LSWC is committed to facilitating the development of a truly integrated watershed management plan and will build on and draw from the excellent work already completed in other Alberta Watersheds.